harpur/Bombus/README.md

 vcf-merge out.nsyn.recode.vcf.gz out.nsyn.recode.vcf.gz | bgzip -c > /vcf/bombus.vcf.gz
 </code></pre>

 CreateMK.r builds an MK table from this merged VCF and it's corresponding SNPEFF txt output.
-It then compiles the MK table (MK.snipre) into a table for SnIPRE
+It then compiles the MK table  into a table for SnIPRE( MK.snipre).
+As well, writes out MK test results and Neutrality index (MKresults).
+This test does not add +1 to every cell in the MK matrix to account for 0 entries.
+To Do: Make this script take arguments and run from command line.

+The Neutrality index can be plotted as per [Li et al. (2008)](http://onlinelibrary.wiley.com/doi/10.1111/j.1558-5646.2008.00486.x/full) using MKplot.r (NI.pdf)

 SNIPRE is then run with SNIPRE.R
 <pre><code>
 Rscript SNIPRE.R "MK.snipre"
 </code></pre>

-Empirical SnIPRE results output in .csv file ending in ".ebresults" and Bayesian output in .csv ending in ".bayesianresults"
+Bayesian output in .csv ending in ".bayesianresults"

 #####Conversions
 For conversion between versions of the genome, orthologs, and gene names consult /GFF/ .
 We used BLAST best matches for conversion between genomes and for Fly "orthologs".
 For honey bee orthologs, we used a reciprocal best blast.